How to Set up a Guest Wi-Fi Network at Home

 Your fridge, heating system, and TV may now contain personal data that hackers can steal.
 Worse still, the attackers can use these low-value targets to get to your more valuable computers and smartphones.
 The danger is so real that the FBI recommends isolating these smart devices on a separate network.

 Because some IoT devices work best when connected to your primary network, providing your guests with unrestricted access to these devices might be tricky.
 Luckily, most popular IoT ecosystems provide a guest mode.
 For example, if you enable the Google Home guest mode, all of your visitors within the same room will be able to access it from their devices without connecting to your master Wi-Fi.

 Pro tip: A guest Wi-Fi gives an additional layer of protection to your IoT devices and home network.
 But it’s still not the be-all and end-all when it comes to data security.
 Luckily, you can gain total peace of mind by installing Clario; an all-around security app that provides anti-malware, VPN, anti-trackers, and real-time web protection.
 Get a 7-day Clario trial and see if it works for you.

 * * *

-Now that you know how to set up a guest Wi-Fi network at home, your friends and relatives can stay online without interfering with sensitive data in your master network.
-The guest-only home Wi-Fi network is very convenient for providing smooth and instant access to the Internet during a party or a family visit.
-If it’s configured correctly, that is...
+Now you know how to set up a guest Wi-Fi network at home, your friends and relatives can stay online without interfering with the sensitive data in your master network.
+The guest-only home Wi-Fi network is very convenient for providing smooth and instant access to the internet during a party or family visit.